nuwapi/Plum/README.md

 INC=-I your_path_to_eigen/eigen_x.x.x
 ```

-`x.x.x` represents the version of Eigen that you are using.
+"x.x.x" represents the version of Eigen that you are using.
 Last

 ```
 make
 ```

-and you will find the binary executable file `plum` uner `your_path_to_plum/plum/bin`
+and you will find the binary executable `plum` uner `your_path_to_plum/plum/bin`

 ## Running the tests